 Grants from local authorities includes income from local authorities providing capital or revenue for the purpose to which the grant will be applied.

 Income from health and hospital authorities (excluding teaching contracts for student provision) includes income received from UK health or hospital authorities for the funding of any employees of the HE provider, including posts in academic teaching, except for those relating to the provision of a service, and excluding income provided for research.

-Capital grants recognised in the year includes both capital grants recognised in the year under the performance model of FRS 102 and the FE/HE SORP (2015), and income from capital grants recognised in the year, under the accruals model.
+Capital grants recognised in the year includes both capital grants recognised in the year under the performance model of FRS 102 and the FE/HE SORP (2019) where the academic year is 2018/19 and later or FE/HE SORP (2015) for previous years, and income from capital grants recognised in the year, under the accruals model.

 Income from intellectual property rights includes all income received from intellectual property rights such as licences and patents.